alex-laycalvert/fun-scripts/newyears/README.md

 This is a very basic countdown to the New Year that will (by default) only run on December 31st.
 If it is forced to run on the current date it will countdown to midnight.

-I'm not that great at Rust, I didn't have too much time to optimize it so there's probably a lot og bugs.
+I'm not that great at Rust, I didn't have too much time to optimize it so there's probably a lot of bugs.

 ## Example